informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_2_en.md

 - breaking encapsulation, so:
   * all attributes must be private,
-  * a method cannot return an object that is the value of an attribute, unless that object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it; in particular, a method of `GameObjectContainer` class cannot return a list of game objects (nor can it return a reference to the owning object, i.e. `this`, in order to provide access to such a list),
+  * a class cannot export an object that is the value of one of its attribute, unless the exported object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it; in particular, the `GameObjectContainer` class cannot export an object of type `GameObject` or one of its subtypes, nor a list of game objects, nor a reference to itself, via `this`, in order to provide access to such a list.
-  * an object that is the value of an attribute cannot be used as an argument to a method call, unless that object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it; in particular, a list of game objects (or a reference to the owning object, i.e. `this`) cannot be used as a an argument to a method call made in a method of the `GameObjectContainer` class.
+    + The term "export" here refers to giving access to an object by one of the following two means: defining a method that returns it or passing it as an argument in an invocation of a method of another class.
 - the use of `instanceof` or `getClass` (apart from in an equals method), since:
   * identifying the dynamic type of objects is simply a way of avoiding the use of polymorphism and dynamic binding, i.e. of avoiding the use of OOP.